 COMMON INJURIES SUFFERED IN PEDESTRIAN ACCIDENTS

-A report by the Governors Highway Safety Association finds that the number of pedestrian fatalities involving SUVs has increased by 81 percent over the past decade.
-Fatalities involving passenger cars have increased by about 53 percent in the same time frame.
+A Governors Highway Safety Association report finds that the number of pedestrian fatalities involving SUVs has increased by 81 percent over the past decade.
+Fatalities involving passenger cars have increased by about 53 percent simultaneously.
 The report states that pedestrians struck by an SUV are nearly twice as likely to die as those hit by a passenger car.

 Pedestrians that survive a run-in with a motorist can find themselves facing serious and debilitating injuries such as:

-There are laws on the Texas books that are meant to protect the safety of pedestrians and dictate who has the right of way in a variety of situations.
-Understanding these laws is important not only because they protect both motorists and pedestrians but because they also play a vital role in establishing liability for the accident itself.
+There are laws on the Texas books that are meant to protect the safety of pedestrians and dictate who has the right of way in various situations.
+Understanding these laws is important not only because they protect both motorists and pedestrians but also because they play a vital role in establishing liability for the accident itself.
 These important regulations include:

 Traffic Control Signals

-- Pedestrians that are facing a green traffic signal are allowed to cross the roadway within both marked and unmarked crosswalks.
-If the only green signal is a turn arrow, the pedestrian must wait.
+- Pedestrians facing a green traffic signal can cross the roadway within marked and unmarked crosswalks.
+The pedestrian must wait if the only green signal is a turn arrow.